SaaS is an increasingly growing industry; which means there are tons of newbies to the whole concept.

 - Recurring payments, thanks to monthly or annual subscriptions.

-- Better customer What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key…, because you are constantly bringing in new customers to paid or higher-level tiers instead of interacting with them only once, closing a deal, and forgetting about them.
+- Better customer retention, because you are constantly bringing in new customers to paid or higher-level tiers instead of interacting with them only once, closing a deal, and forgetting about them.

 - Regular updates, because you can provide smaller but more regular updates to maintain retention and build responsivity and customer feedback into new releases.